swaptacular/swpt_stomp/swpt-certificates.rst

     verifying signatures on other certificates.

-  - *Subject Key Identifier* extension, specifying the SHA-1 hash of the subject's public key as key identifier.
+  - *Subject Key Identifier* extension, specifying the SHA-1 hash of the root certificate's public key as key identifier.
 This provides a means to quickly identify the set of certificates containing a particular public key.

 server certificates
-  Server certificates are used to authenticate Swaptacular nodes' servers before their peers.
+  Server certificates are used to authenticate Swaptacular nodes' servers before their peers' servers.
 Server certificates MUST be signed with the private key used for signing the node's root certificate.
 Swaptacular nodes may issue as many server certificates as they want, but the subject of each server certificate MUST be exactly the same as the subject of the node's root certificate.
 The expiration date of server certificates SHOULD be set in the relatively close future (after 1 year for example).

   Server certificates MUST include the following standard certificate
   extensions: